Scholarship and Endowment Fund

 The Waldorf School of Garden City is committed to providing Waldorf education to students of all economic, ethnic and religious backgrounds representing the diversity of our Long Island community.
 The School’s tuition assistance philosophy is based on the belief that, as a community, there is a shared concern for all our students.
-As the costs of Waldorf education continue to increase, so too have the demands for financial assistance, which now totals almost $1.7 million annually.

 In addition to the General Fund, there are a number of named scholarships and program endowments, established by families in our community to provide partial student scholarships, and program funding in our School: